K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 4. Go to the configuration detail page and check the modified information..
 ![063]

-***※ All pipeline participants can check the build job configuration.
-However, modifications can only be made by administrators and pipeline participants with creation authority.***
+***※ All pipeline Contributors can check the build job configuration.
+However, modifications can only be made by administrators and pipeline Contributors with creation authority.***

 ###### <div id='3-2-2-4-2-3'/> 3.2.2.4.2.3.
 Run Build Job
 1. Click “Run” icon from the Pipeline details page.<br>